-- We define advocacy as a strategy that raises or rallies public attention or action, in order to bring issues into the realm of public concern and effect policy change.
+- We define advocacy as a strategy that raises or rallies public attention or action, in order to bring issues into the realm of public concern and affect policy change.
 Advocacy may be carried out by those directly affected or by others working on behalf of a constituency.

 All organizations that apply for a grant, regardless of the strategy they utilize or the issue they address, must:

-- involve New York City or a particular neighborhood of the city;
+- Involve New York City or a particular neighborhood of the city;

 - Address a critical or emerging need, particularly involving youth or the elderly;